AlibabaCloudDocs/vod/intl.en-US/User Guide/Media library/Upload media assets.md

 ## Upload files on the PC client

 We recommend that you use the PC client to upload large files or upload multiple files at a time.
 The uploaded files are displayed in the console.
 The ApsaraVideo VOD console supports media upload, media asset management, and short video and animated sticker editing.
 More features will be available soon.
 Log on to the ApsaraVideo VOD console as a RAM user on the client.
 This helps you isolate permissions and reduce the risk of configuration errors in the console.
-For more information about RAM users and AccessKey management, see [t1959300.md\#](/intl.en-US/Developer Guide/Access authorization/RAM user access.md).
+For more information about RAM users and AccessKey management, see [Create and grant permissions to a RAM user](/intl.en-US/Developer Guide/Access authorization/Create and grant permissions to a RAM user.md).

 Download the PC client of an appropriate application version.